z-aqib/business-intelligence/marked_in_class_activities/Activity1_spot_the_bi_-_group/README.md

 ## Task Overview

-The assignment was divided into three key tasks:
+The activity was divided into three key tasks:

 ### **Task 1: Spot the BI Features**